Mod-phi convergence I: Normality zones and precise deviations: Examples with an explicit generating function

-Note that in general $h_n$ is not known.
+Set $F(t,w)=\exp(w g_\Theta(t))$.
+Using elementary combinatorial arguments (which are detailed in \cite{NZ13}), one can prove for each $z\in\mathbb{C}$ the following identity as formal power series:

 Our goal is to obtain an asymptotic for $h_n$ and for the moment generating function of $X_n$.
+Note that in general (and unlike the case of Ewens measure), neither $h_n$ nor $\mathbb E_{\Theta} [\exp(z X_n)]$ have a closed expression.
+Nevertheless, they correspond to the coefficient of $t^n$ in $F(t,1)$ (respectively $F(t,\E^z)$) and, thus, using Cauchy formula, they can be expressed as a contour integral.
+The idea of singularity analysis is to choose the contour in a clever way such that, asymptotically, the main part of this contour integral comes from the integral near the singularity.
+In this way, the integral depends asymptotically only of the type of singularity of $F(t,1)$ (resp. $F(t,\E^z)$).

 We note $r$ the radius of convergence of $g_\Theta(t)$.
-The idea of singularity analysis is to introduce a properly chosen holomorphic function $S(t,w)$ in a domain containing $\{(t,w)\in\mathbb C^2;\;\; |t|\leq r, |w|\leq \hat r\}$, where $\hat r>0$ is some positive number, and then to consider the function $F(t,w)=\exp(w g(t)) S(t,w)$ with the goal of extracting precise asymptotic information (with an error term) for the coefficient of $t^n$ in the series expansion as powers of $t$ for $F(t,w)$.
-This can be carried out if one makes suitable assumptions on the analyticity properties of $g$ together with assumptions on the nature of its singularity at the point $r$ on the circle of convergence.
+We need suitable assumptions on the analyticity properties of $g$ together with assumptions on the nature of its singularity at the point $r$ on the circle of convergence.
 This motivates the next definition:

 \begin{definition} Let $0<r<R$ and $0<\phi<\pi/2$ be given.
 We then define

 see Figure \ref{fig:domaindelta}.
 Assume we are further given $g(t)$, $\theta\geq0$ and $r>0$.
 We then say that $g(t)$ is in the class $\mathcal F(r,\theta)$ if \begin{enumerate}[(i)] \item there exists $R>r$ and $0<\phi<\pi/2$ such that $g(t)$ is holomorphic in $\Delta_0(r,R,\phi)$; \item there exists a constant $K$ such that